-- Take lead responsibility for safeguarding children in their setting - Liaise with local statutory children's services agencies - Provide support, advice and guidance to other staff, on any specific safeguarding issues as required - Refresh their knowledge and skills at regular intervals - Share child protection information with the DSL of any receiving setting or school when children leave the setting. - Ensure robust risk assessments are carried regularly out to ensure safety of all children and including babies and young children while they sleep, DSL'S to be familiar with safer sleeping guidance and SIDS information Sudden infant death syndrome (SIDS) NHS (opens in new window), Reduce the risk of sudden infant death syndrome (SIDS) NHS & lullaby trust safer sleep for babies a guide for professionals - To lead on Operation Encompass (domestic abuse notification system) (Operation Encompass Homepage) - Liaise with the local authority and share information to support MARAC (multi agency risk assessment conference). - Complete the local authority Safeguarding Self-Assessment Audit tool for settings or childminders to support reflective practice and keeping children safe.
+- Take lead responsibility for safeguarding children in their setting - Liaise with local statutory children's services agencies - Provide support, advice and guidance to other staff, on any specific safeguarding issues as required - Refresh their knowledge and skills at regular intervals - Share child protection information with the DSL of any receiving setting or school when children leave the setting. - Have oversight of risk assessments that ensure safety of babies and young children while they sleep, DSL'S need to be familiar with safer sleeping guidance and SIDS information Sudden infant death syndrome (SIDS) NHS (opens in new window), Reduce the risk of sudden infant death syndrome (SIDS) NHS & Iullaby trust safer sleep for babies a guide for professionals - Have oversight of policies, procedures and risk assessments that support safer eating and liaise with staff, parents and provider to ensure all children's needs are met safely. - To lead on Operation Encompass (domestic abuse notification system) (Operation Encompass Homepage) - Liaise with the local authority and share information to support MARAC (multi agency risk assessment conference). - Complete the local authority Safeguarding Self-Assessment Audit tool for settings or childminders to support reflective practice and keeping children safe.
 Please find on our Early years safeguarding pages of the website.

 The DSL must be available during opening hours.
-Settings may choose to nominate a deputy in order to ensure availability at all times during the hours of operation, but the DSL retains overall responsibility.
+Settings may choose to nominate a deputy in order to always ensure availability during the hours of operation, but the DSL retains overall responsibility.

-If the registered provider is a group, for example a committee or a board of trustees, it is good practice to also appoint a member of the Committee to take the lead role on safeguarding/child protection to support the DSL and seek appropriate training themselves.
+If the registered provider is a group, for example a committee or a board of trustees, it is good practice to also appoint a member of the Committee to take the lead role on safeguarding/child protection to support the DSL and seek appropriate training themselves Courses Search